Church of Scotland: "God's Invitation"

 While the Bible is the basis of faith of the Church of Scotland, and the Westminster Confession of Faith is the subordinate standard, a request was presented to a General Assembly of the Church of Scotland for a statement explaining the historic Christian faith in jargon-free non-theological language.
 "God's Invitation" was prepared to fulfil that request.
 The full statement reads:

 God made the world and all its creatures with men and women made in His image.

 By breaking His laws people have broken contact with God, and damaged His good world.
 This we see and sense in the world and in ourselves.

 The Bible tells us the Good News that God still loves us and has shown His love uniquely in His Son, Jesus Christ.
 He lived among us and died on the cross to save us from our sin.
 But God raised Him from the dead!

 In His love, this living Jesus invites us to turn from our sins and enter by faith into a restored relationship with God Who gives true life before and beyond death.

 Then, with the power of the Holy Spirit remaking us like Jesus, we—with all Christians—worship God, enjoy His friendship and are available for Him to use in sharing and showing His love, justice, and peace locally and globally until Jesus returns!

 In Jesus' name we gladly share with you God's message for all people—You matter to God!

 It was approved for use by the General Assembly of the Church of Scotland in May 1992.

 Social and political issues

 The national church has never shied from involvement in Scottish politics.
 In 1919, the General Assembly created a Church and Nation Committee, which in 2005 became the Church and Society Council, and in 2019 merged with the World Mission Council to create the Faith Impact Forum.
-The Church of Scotland was (and is) a firm opponent of nuclear weaponry.
+The Church of Scotland is a firm opponent of nuclear weaponry.
 Supporting devolution, it was one of the parties involved in the Scottish Constitutional Convention, which resulted in the setting up of the Scottish Parliament in 1997.
-Indeed, from 1999 to 2004 the Parliament met in the Kirk's Assembly Hall in Edinburgh, while its own building was being constructed.
-The Church of Scotland supports the Scottish Churches Parliamentary Office in Edinburgh, a ecumenical partnership which is staffed and resourced by the Church.
+Indeed, from 1999 to 2004 the Parliament met in the church's Assembly Hall in Edinburgh, while its own building was being constructed.
+The Church of Scotland supports the Scottish Churches Parliamentary Office in Edinburgh, an ecumenical partnership which is staffed and resourced by the Church.